zhxmath/zhxmath.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant professor at the <a href="https://business.ku.edu/">University of Kansas School of Business</a>.
+I am an associate professor at the <a href="https://business.ku.edu/">University of Kansas School of Business</a>.
 Statistics is my research area and I am interested in developing flexible and robust models for high-dimensional data.
 I received a PhD from the School of Statistics in 2014 at the University of Minnesota.
-My Thesis advisor was <a href="http://users.stat.umn.edu/~wangx346/">Lan Wang</a>.
 In my dissertation, <a href="https://conservancy.umn.edu/handle/11299/163910">quantile regression model selection</a>, I examined model selection and estimation for quantile regression.
 I examined
 * Partial Linear Models
 * Models with missing covariates
 * High-dimensional data, including p >> n case (more predictors than samples).